worldbank/wb-reproducible-research-repository/guidance/AI_reproducibility_guidelines.md

 [![Back to Home](https://img.shields.io/badge/Back_to-Home-blue)](../index.html)

+> *Living document — last updated 05/15/2026.
+> Guidelines are revised periodically as AI tools and documentation standards evolve.*

 ## 1. Purpose

 These guidelines establish documentation requirements for authors who use AI tools as part of their analytical workflow.

-AI tools used to generate analytical outputs must be documented with the same rigor as data sources and code.
+Full replication of AI-assisted steps is not possible in the traditional sense, since large language models are non-deterministic, running the same prompt twice may produce different outputs.
+The goal is therefore **transparency**, not exact replication.

 The standard is: **a reviewer must be able to understand what the AI did, with what inputs, and how the output was validated.**
-Full replication of AI-assisted steps is not possible in the traditional sense, since large language models are non-deterministic — running the same prompt twice may produce different outputs.
-The goal is therefore **transparency**, not exact replication.

 Reviewers will **not** re-run prompts.
 Verification focuses on completeness and consistency of documentation.